ckaestne/seaibib/README.md

 *This area is interesting and has seen significant attention recently, but goes beyond my typical software engineering considerations.
 See the [Human-AI Interaction](http://www.humanaiclass.org/) class at CMU for more pointers.*

+Yang, Qian. "[The role of design in creating machine-learning-enhanced user experience](https://www.aaai.org/ocs/index.php/SSS/SSS17/paper/viewPaper/15363)."
+In *2017 AAAI Spring Symposium Series*.
+2017.

+> Excellent position paper arguing that currently most AI-enabled systems are driven by data availability rather than a vision for a product, leading to poor user experiences.
+Argues for the importance of designing the user interaction before or with developing the model, which needs AI literacy from UI designers and interdisciplinary collaboration.
+Has several good pointers to literature for going deeper.

 Kocielnik, Rafal, Saleema Amershi, and Paul N. Bennett. "[Will you accept an imperfect AI?
 Exploring designs for adjusting end-user expectations of AI systems](http://library.usc.edu.ph/ACM/CHI2019/1proc/paper411.pdf)."
 In *Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems*, pp. 1-14.
 2019.

 > Cool mturk-style study to explore different means of setting expectations for users that the ML predictions of the system might be occasionally wrong.
 This is useful to think at the system level about mitigations for incorrect predictions, here focusing on how to present them to users.
 Discusses three concrete UI designs for a realistic setting (scheduling assistant).